Jwely/espa-api/README.md

 #### espa-production
 espa-production is responsible for receiving production requests, validating the requests, locating and using any necessary auxillary data, transferring level 1 data to a working directory, executing the necessary science algorithms to produce the product, placing the finished product in a distribution location and finally notifying espa-web that the production request is complete.  espa-production is a stateless system, with each production run remaining isolated from any other.

+---

 ## General Capabilities That May or May Not Be Properly Advertised
 Later in this document, there are a series of requirements and capabilities that do not seem to belong together in the same system.
-For instance, there are a variety of datasets that ESPA cannot do anything with science-wise.
-MODIS data itself is never enhanced by ESPA in any way.
+For instance, there are a variety of datasets that ESPA cannot do anything with science-wise:  MODIS data itself is never enhanced by ESPA in any way.
 So why include it then if we can't create derivative products?
-The short answer is, 'we can'.
-Here's how:
+The short answer is we can and here's how:

-* Dynamic Tile Genertion
+* Dynamic Tile Generation
-  * We can give you stacks of images lined up properly with one another.
+  * ESPA can produce stacks of images lined up properly with one another.
   * Specify projection with proper parameters
   * Specify output extents in meters
   * Specify pixel size